Dissertation Boot Camp

 - Ready to spend a total of 15 hours just writing (three hours each day for five days).

-- Able to commit to arriving by 9 a.m. and remaining until 1 p.m. on all five days.
+- Able to commit to arriving by the starting time and staying until the end on all five days.

 You should not register for boot camp if you are…

 - Not yet actively writing text that you plan to include in your dissertation.